rcravens/kit/.code/templates/flask/README.md

-# 🚀 Kit - Django Template 🚀
+# 🚀 Kit - Flask Template 🚀

 This is a pretty simplified, but complete, workflow for using Docker and Docker Compose with Django development.
 The included docker-compose.yml file, Dockerfiles, and config files, set up a python environment powering a Django application in the `code` directory.